zhongxl1993/office-docs-powershell/exchange/exchange-ps/exchange/Update-OfflineAddressBook.md

 # Update-OfflineAddressBook

 ## SYNOPSIS
-This cmdlet is available only in on-premises Exchange.
+This cmdlet is avasdfasdfailable only in on-premises Exchange.

 Use the Update-OfflineAddressBook cmdlet to update the offline address books (OABs) used by Microsoft Outlook clients.